In these FAQs, we set out what Brexit means for Aviva Investors and our clients.

 We believe our current organisational structure will allow us to continue to delegate certain key activities to the UK after Brexit, while maintaining appropriate levels of governance and oversight.

 Certain Aviva Investors funds are domiciled in Europe and currently marketed to UK investors via an EU marketing passport.
-The FCA has implemented a temporary permissions regime to enable UK investors to have continued access to EU UCITS in the event of a ‘no deal’ Brexit.
-Aviva Investors has now made the relevant notifications for affected funds ahead of the FCA’s deadline.
+The FCA has confirmed it will be implementing a temporary permissions regime to enable UK investors to have continued access to EU UCITS at the end of the transition period.
+Aviva Investors will make the relevant notifications for affected funds ahead of the FCA’s deadline.